apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 <td>
 <em>(Optional)</em>
 <p>Specify a list of keys.
-If empty, ConfigConstraint takes effect for all keys in configmap.</p>
+If empty, ConfigConstraint applies to all keys in the configmap.</p>
 </td>
 </tr>
 <tr>